uddhavpgautam/Network-Diagnostic-Tool/README.md

 Network-Diagnostic-Tool
 =======================

-This is final project in java in networking.
+This is final project in java in networking to meet the curriculum of Bachelor of Computer Science and Information Technology, Tribhuvan University, Nepal